Jed Johnson (interior designer): Early interior design career

-Johnson enlisted Marino to help with the remodeling when Warhol moved his Factory from 45 West Union Square to 860 Broadway in 1974.
+In 1974, Warhol relocated the Factory from the Decker Building at 33 Union Square West to the Butler Building at 860 Broadway, and Johnson enlisted Marino to assist him with the remodeling.
+In 1977, Johnson established a decorating business with antique collector Judith Hollander, operating from a room on the fourth floor of his townhouse.

-In 1977, Johnson started a decorating business with antique collector Judith Hollander, which he ran from home.
-His connection with Warhol helped him build a network of celebrity clients.
 Johnson was a close friend of Sandy Brant, who was the director of advertising for Warhol's Interview magazine.
 Her husband, businessman Peter Brant, helped finance Interview and Warhol's films.
-In 1977, Johnson began going over decorating schemes with Sandy Brant for Peter Brant and Joe Allen's office building in Greenwich, Connecticut.
-Johnson purchased a house with the Brants in Vail, Colorado, in the 1970s.
-He also decorated their White Birch Farm home in Greenwich after its completion in 1983.
+In 1977, Johnson collaborated with Sandy on interior schemes for an office building in Greenwich, Connecticut owned by Peter and his business partner Joe Allen.